 Do: Place the test on the lowest level of the home that is suitable for living

-Since radon gas can creep into the home from the ground underneath the home, it is best to keep the radon monitor on the level that is closest to the soil and rock in which the gas may be coming from.
-Placing the monitor in the basement, if finished, or the first floor in a regularly used room will deliver the most accurate results for the homeowner.
+Since radon gas can creep into the house from the ground underneath the home, keeping the radon monitor on the level closest to the soil and rock from which the gas may be coming is best.
+Placing the monitor in the basement, if finished, or on the first floor in a regularly used room will deliver the most accurate results for the homeowner.

 Don’t: Place the test in a kitchen, bathroom, hallway, or laundry room

-Although the homeowner must agree with the Inspector on where the monitor is placed during the duration of the test, it is important that the Home Inspector not allow the monitor to be placed in a kitchen, bathroom, hallway, or laundry room to avoid humidity or excess heat.
+Although the homeowner must agree with the Inspector on where the monitor should be placed during the test, it is essential that the Home Inspector not allow the monitor to be placed in a kitchen, bathroom, hallway, or laundry room to avoid humidity or excess heat.
 For the most accurate results, the monitor must be placed in a room such as a bedroom, den, living room, or family room on the lowest level of the home that is suitable for living.

 Do: Keep windows and doors to the outside closed if conducting a short-term test

-When conducting a short-term test, typically over a couple of days, it’s important that the home’s windows and doors to the outside, except for normal entry and exit, are kept closed to ensure an accurate result.
-If too much outside air is brought into the house, the levels read on the monitor may be lower than they typically are, giving a false sense of security and safety to the homeowner.
+When conducting a short-term test, typically over a couple of days, it’s essential that the home’s windows and doors to the outside, except for regular entry and exit, are kept closed to ensure an accurate result.
+If too much outside air is brought into the house, the levels read on the monitor may be lower than they typically are, giving the homeowner a false sense of security and safety.

 Don’t: Conduct a short-term radon inspection during a storm or high winds

-Having a storm or very windy weather will greatly affect the results that are found from a radon inspection.
-Since the radon gas originates from outside, it can be easily altered from extreme weather.
-For best results, avoid scheduling a radon test if stormy or windy weather is forecasted during the period of time the monitor needs to be in the home.
+A storm or very windy weather will significantly affect the results found from a radon inspection.
+Since the radon gas originates from outside, extreme weather can easily alter it.
+For best results, avoid scheduling a radon test if stormy or windy weather is forecasted during the period the monitor needs to be in the home.

-For accurate results, the radon test needs to be placed in a spot that is away from drafts, high humidity, high heat, exterior walls, and from anywhere it might be disturbed.
+For accurate results, the radon test needs to be placed away from drafts, high humidity, high heat, exterior walls, and anywhere it might be disturbed.
 Once the test begins, it needs to remain in the same spot, untouched, for the duration it requires.

 Don’t: Run any air-moving devices during the testing period